girldevelopit/tips-for-new-coders/tip-from-ivyldewitt.md

+# General Tips and Resources

+Sourcing information that I found helpful when I was first starting out with coding, and things I've picked up along the way.

-# Tips for Getting Started with Open Source, Courtesy of Google's Bard AI
+## Tips for Getting Started with Open Source, Courtesy of Google's Bard AI

 Contributing to open source is a great way to learn new skills, give back to the community, and make a difference in the world.
 Here are a few basics of contributing to open source: